joker-119/AdminTools/README.md

 ### Features
 ```
 - Log commands in your server files!
+- Quickly send a message to all staff
+- Set AHP of players with ease
 - Spawn a SCP-018 ball on players with a jingle when everyone gets a SCP-018 instance
 - Break down doors, gates, bulletproof lockers, every door related item in the game
 - Cleanup all item pickups and ragdolls from the server manually with ease